 N.C.
 A&T strives to provide an educational environment that enhances and supports the intellectual process.
 Academic communities, including students, faculty and staff, have the collective responsibility to ensure that the environment is conducive to healthy, intellectual growth.
 Illegal use of harmful and addictive chemical substances poses a threat to the educational environment.
 Each member of the university family is reminded that, in addition to being subject to university regulations and sanctions regarding illegal drugs and chemicals, they are also subject to state and national laws.
 This policy has been developed in accordance with the UNC Policy on Illegal Drugs, adopted by the board of governors on January 15, 1988.
 It established the framework for programs designed to educate the campus community on the harmful effects of illegal substances and assist persons in their efforts to become rehabilitated.
 It also provided guidance for punishing violators.

-The link to the Drug and Alcohol Education Policy can be found here:
+Drug and Alcohol Education Policy